Tom Braatz: Los Angeles Rams

 On October 16, 1958, he signed with the Los Angeles Rams to play as a defensive end.
 After playing in one game, he was released to make room for halfback Clendon Thomas on October 20, 1958.

 Green Bay Packers

 In 1959, he was signed by the Green Bay Packers.
 He was released on September 22.

 Washington Redskins (second stint)

 In 1959, he returned to the Washington Redskins and was asked to concentrate on playing linebacker.

 Dallas Cowboys

-Braatz was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft.
+Braatz was selected by the Dallas Cowboys in the 1960 NFL expansion draft.
 He was used as a reserve linebacker, registering 49 tackles and one interception.
 He was placed on the injured reserve list on August 29, 1961.
 He would later announce his retirement.

-Personal life
+NFL executive career

 After retiring as a player, he joined the expansion Atlanta Falcons as a part-time area scout in 1965.
 In 1968, he was promoted to director of player personnel.
-He was named the General Manager from 1982 to 1985.
-In 1986, he was reassigned to the post of director of college scouting.
+He became general manager of the Falcons in 1983, a promotion merited by his success as director of player personnel for the club.
+In what was his 19th year with the Falcons, Braatz was recognized as one of professional football's finest talent scouts, a fact substantiated by the fact that nine different Falcons have gone to the Pro Bowl from 1980 to 1983.

+Braatz’ input and direction of acquisitions enabled the Falcons to become not only competitive but also a viable contender for yearly playoff appearances, a feat accomplished three times since 1978.
+In addition to heading the scouting department, Braatz was also actively involved in player contract negotiations and personnel moves.
+Braatz' success, however, along with the Falcons, had not been sudden, working his way up through the organization over nearly 20 years and ultimately spending 22 years with the club.
+“I think Tom has proven over the years that he is a knowledgeable football man, and has earned the respect of people throughout the NFL,” said Falcon owner Rankin Smith upon promoting Braatz.
+Braatz was featured in a front-page article in April 1982 in the Wall Street Journal.
+During his time with the Falcons, the team drafted or acquired 24 players who played in 68 Pro Bowls, including Tommy Nobis, Jim Mitchell, Claude Humphrey, Jeff Van Note, William Andrews, Gerald Riggs, Steve Bartkowski, Junior Miller, Mike Kenn, Bill Fralic, R.C.
+Thielemann and Bobby Butler.
+The group also includes some lesser known Pro Bowlers such as George Kunz, John James, Scott Case and Jim “Cannonball” Butler.
+Buddy Curry and Al Richardson were named AP co-rookies of the year from the 1980 draft.